The 20 Most-Retweeted Tweets

 Every year, we use Brandwatch’s Audiences to identify and rank our top 50 most influential people on Twitter.

-Amid the COVID-19 lockdowns across the world, social media use has changed dramatically.
-Has anything changed in influence rankings in the last 12 months?
+The use of social media has changed dramatically in the last couple of years.
+Has anything changed in influence rankings in the previous 12 months?
 Read on to find out who tops our list of the most influential people on Twitter.

-We used Brandwatch Audiences to search for active tweeters with high influence.
-Audiences ranks Twitter accounts according to a selection of criteria that, added together, create their influence score.
-This is our measure of how influential an account is over time, based on the level of genuine engagement they are creating.
+We used Brandwatch Audiences to search for active tweeters with great influence.
+Audiences rank Twitter accounts according to a selection of criteria that, added together, create their influence score.
+This is our measure of how influential an account is over time, based on the level of engagement they are making.

 While large numbers of followers, retweets, and replies will help, the more influential the people they engage with, the better the score.

-The following two accounts were excluded from our ranking:
+The following four accounts were excluded from our ranking:

 Let’s dig in.